-To initialize variables to values other than 0, the template must contain an init() procedure.
+All variables that are declared in a template start off with a value of 0 by default.
+To initialize variables to something other than 0, the template must contain an init() procedure.
 This procedure will be executed automatically every time a new object is created.
 If init() appears in the public list, you can execute it explicitly as well.
-For example, if we define a new class Foo2 as and then create a new object of this class now we find that foo2test.a has the nonzero value that we wanted
+For example, if we define a new class Foo2 as and then create a new object of this class oc>objref foo2test oc>foo2test = new Foo2()